-LPO currently has more than $40 billion in available loans and loan guarantees in the following areas:
+LPO currently has available loans and loan guarantees in the following areas:

 - Loan Guarantees for Clean Energy Projects

 - Loans for Vehicle & Vehicle Component Manufacturing Projects

 - Direct Loans or Partial Loan Guarantees for Tribal Energy Projects

 - Loan Guarantees for Carbon Dioxide Transportation Infrastructure Projects